mindcrusher11/mongo_spring/README.md

 http://localhost:8080/api/birds GET request if records are there then it willl return data bd status 200 OK if not then NOT found exception.

+http://localhost:8080/api/birds/{id} GET request will retrieve matching record ,if does not exist then NOT found exception.

 http://localhost:8080/api/birds/{id} Delete request will delet matching record ,if does not exist then NOT found exception.

 http://localhost:8080/api/birds POST request will save data into mongodb.